running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ![The Lost Temple](https://user-images.githubusercontent.com/19352322/231320692-412809fe-9e32-4466-bc27-bbb4473336da.png)

-This remarkable update brings new content and game mechanics, including minibosses, sockets, and runewords, adding excitement and depth to the gameplay.
+This remarkable update brings new content and game mechanics, including multiple minibosses, sockets, and runewords, adding excitement and depth to the gameplay.
 The new world features new Waypoints, many new bosses and various secrets.

 There are new offensive skills that can be activated by hovering over an enemy and pressing the '1' key.
-To utilize this skill, you must first equip a weapon imbued with the spell as an attribute.
+To utilize this skill, you must first equip a weapon imbued with the spell as an attribute. (for mobile press the buttons at the bottom bar of your screen)

 The addon can be purchased by the red wizard for XNO ![XNO](https://nanobrowserquest.com/img/3/xno.png) or BAN ![BAN](https://nanobrowserquest.com/img/3/ban.png)